bobk/jiragithub/README.md

 1) set the GITHUB_PASSWORD env var to your GitHub PAT
 1) set the JIRA_USERNAME and JIRA_PASSWORD env vars to the correct values
    * (note that for Jira Server, you use a user name and password, for Jira Cloud, you use the user email and API token)
+1) edit the config file to include your Jira server, Jira project(s), GitHub org and repos
 1) run the script
+1) the script should pick up all commits that contain a Jira issue in your project(s), update the comment for those issues, and optionally move the issue through the specified transition